Simplify exploring preprint publications regarding the coronavirus.

 - List and access all available preprints regarding SARS-CoV-2 from medRxiv and bioRxiv.

-- Sort and filter the preprints by publishing date, author name, title, keywords, and category.
+- Sort and filter the preprints by publishing date, author name, title, keywords, category, topic, and location.

 - Show statistics about papers that match a given search query.

 - Select one of the predefined topics and obtain a list of related papers.

 - List papers that are related to a user-entered question and rate the resulting publications' relevance.